llvm/llvm-project/llvm/docs/LangRef.rst

     function the pointer will be invalidated upon success (but the same address may be returned), for a free-like function the pointer will always be invalidated.

+``readnone``
+    This attribute indicates that the function does not dereference that pointer argument, even though it may read or write the memory that the pointer points to if accessed through other pointers.

+    If a function reads from or writes to a readnone pointer argument, the behavior is undefined.

+``readonly``
+    This attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.

+    If a function writes to a readonly pointer argument, the behavior is undefined.

+``writeonly``
+    This attribute indicates that the function may write to, but does not read through this pointer argument (even though it may read from the memory that the pointer points to).

+    If a function reads from a writeonly pointer argument, the behavior is undefined.

 .. _gc: